KATHY SMITH - 1971

 Kathy's last victory came on 11th July 2004 in the Veteran Ladies 3000 Metre British Championship on Tatem Park, London, her 11th Veteran title to add to her six Senior titles.
 Shortly after this victory she hung up her skates and retired from competitive skating altogether.

-Kathy now lives in Milton Keynes with her husband George, to be closer to her family where she enjoys the company of grandchildren.
+Latterly, Kathy moved to Milton Keynes with her husband George, to be closer to her family where she enjoys the company of grandchildren.
 A born racer and a great competitor who simply enjoyed the buzz and the thrill of the sport, Kathy got more personal satisfaction out of speed skating than most people ever think is possible to get.
 She will tell you that her fear of flying held her back from many international trips and that her one regret is never having skated a World Championships, but nobody can dictate circumstance.

 Kathy's competitive racing career spanned more than 40 years but always firmly putting her family before any skating competition.
 Not many of her rivals could lay claim to a record like that and very few had children of their own or continued to race once they did.
 And yet as well as being a full time mother Kathy still managed to be a British team member for 13 years, a multiple British Champion, a European bronze medallist and of course a British skating legend.